MdJahidShah/Freshness-PSD-to-HTML-Template-Design/README.md

 # Freshness-PSD-to-HTML-Template-Design
  Freshness is a responsive website template converted from a PSD design using HTML, CSS, and JavaScript.
-Originally designed by OS Templates, this project was coded by Md Jahid Shah.
+Originally designed by **OS Templates**, this project was coded by **Md Jahid Shah**.
 It features a clean layout, modern styling, and smooth functionality, making it easy to customize and use. 🚀

- Here's a well-structured **README.md** file for your project:

----

-## Freshness - PSD to HTML

-**Freshness** is a fully responsive website template converted from a PSD design to HTML, CSS, and JavaScript.
-The original PSD design was created by **OS Templates**, and the coding was done by **Md Jahid Shah**.

 ### 📌 Features
 - Fully responsive layout